Domestic and family violence

 - Click on the Shielded Site logo, usually at the bottom of the website:

 - You can ask the Women’s Refuge for help, make a plan to leave and learn how to stay safe online.

 COVID-19: Help is available if you don’t feel safe in your bubble or need support.

-It’s Not OK can help you access support if you are experiencing or witnessing family violence.
+Are you OK can help you access support if you are experiencing or witnessing family violence.

 The Family Services Directory has contacts in your area that can help if you’re dealing with family violence: